sarif-agent/odin-recipes/README.md

 -- I learned adding backgrounds one of the pages given through Odin Project's additional resource sites.
 -- I learned nesting lists (ul in ol or opposite) through pages given through Odin Project's additional resource sites.

-!ps: I know that now we're using HTML5 we don't use the <!-- <center> --> method.--> HOWEVER, just for this project, i've used, anyway... (welp, i don't know CSS yet)
+!ps: I know that now we're using HTML5 we don't use the "center" method.
+HOWEVER, just for this project, i've used, anyway... (welp, i don't know CSS yet)